Clan Campbell: Origins

 In traditional genealogies of Clan Campbell, the clan's origins are in the ancient Britons of Strathclyde.
 The earliest Campbell in written record is Gillespie, whose name is recorded in 1263.
 Early grants to Gillespie and his relations were almost all in east-central Scotland.
 The family's connection with Argyll came some generations earlier when a Campbell married the heiress of the O'Duines and she brought with her the Lordship of Loch Awe.
 Because of this, the early clan name was Clan O'Duine.
 The name was later styled Clann Diarmaid based on a fancied connection to Diarmuid the Boar, a great hero from early Celtic mythology.

-The original seat of Clan Campbell was either Innis Chonnell Castle on Loch Awe or Caisteal na Nigheann Ruaidh on Loch Avich.
+The original seat of Clan Campbell was either Innes Chonnel Castle on Loch Awe or Caisteal na Nigheann Ruaidh on Loch Avich.
 The clan's power soon spread throughout Argyll, though at first the Campbells were under the domination of the Lords of Lorne, chiefs of Clan MacDougall.
 The MacDougalls killed the Campbell chief Cailean Mór (Colin Campbell) in 1296.
 (See: Battle of Red Ford.)
 All subsequent chiefs of Clan Campbell have taken MacCailean Mór as their Gaelic patronymic.

 Between 1200 and 1500, the Campbells emerged as one of the most powerful families in Scotland, dominant in Argyll and capable of wielding a wider influence and authority from Edinburgh to the Hebrides and western Highlands.